SoongVilda/Linux_guides_EN/hardware/NVIDIA/optimus_notebook/Switching_GPU.md

 ## Switching graphics card (iGPU and dGPU), without any additional software.
 Functional on all GNU/Linux distributions.
-We will try switching between integrated GPU and discrete.
+We will try switching between integrated and discrete GPU.

 ## Verifications if the NVIDIA GPU really works.
 We'll install a packages to help us find out.
 If you don't have vanilla Arch Linux, you can skip installing these packages, you probably already have them installed.